Style guides are created to ensure what’s published sounds like it’s coming from the same place. That works on a personal level, too.

 Writing says something about your topic, but it also says something about you.
 What would you like to project?
 Sincerity?
 Humor?
 A casual, laid-back style?
 A confident, authoritative tone?

-- It should be short and sweet.
+- Make it short and sweet.
 Every web wordsmith values brevity, and short docs get read and referenced consistently.

-- It should be interesting.
+- Make it compelling.
 “Be clear” is advice so generic that it won’t stay with you—even if you wrote it!

-- It should be (almost) evergreen.
+- Make it (mostly) evergreen.
 Rarely are opinions set in stone.
 But you should strive for guidelines that won’t go stale quickly.

 Excerpt from my style guide